karpusa/heroku-react-starter-kit/README.md

 # heroku-demo-react

-It simple demo parser youtube video with config deployment to heroku
+It simple demo parser youtube video with config deployment to heroku.

+Also can use as React Starter Kit, it easy run localhost and prepare files for deploy.

 ## Functions